k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 Broadway has a large list of built-in Actors that can create various types of activities and can be added to each flow.

-To add a built-in Actor to the flow, click anywhere in the Stage area to open the **Add Actors to Hello Broadway** window.
+To add a built-in Actor to the flow, click anywhere in the **Stage** area to open the **Add Actors to Hello Broadway** window.

 ![image](/articles/99_Broadway/images/99_04_01_add_actor.PNG)

-Broadway's built-in  Actors are split into the following categories (tags), where each category includes several Actor types.
+Broadway's built-in  Actors are split into the following tag categories, where each category includes several Actor types.

 Note that when clicking [Export Actor](<!--add link-->) in the [Actor's context menu](/articles/99_Broadway/18_broadway_flow_window.md#actors-context-menu), a new tag category is created if the value that populates the Tag field doesn't exist in the Actor's categories.